Code of Integrity and Professional Conduct: How we Work

 The following programs have been established to help employees prevent and resolve various workplace issues and conflicts.

 When we follow health and safety procedures, we help to prevent incidents before they occur.
-Employees help ensure the health and safety of their colleagues by complying with all health and safety procedures, taking appropriate steps to report any workplace injury, illness, hazard, and harassment and violence, and taking all appropriate actions recommended by an occupational health and safety officer.
-These requirements flow from the Canada Labour Code, Part II and the Directive on Occupational Health and Safety.
+Employees help ensure the health and safety of their colleagues by complying with all health and safety procedures, participating in emergency exercises, taking appropriate steps to report any workplace injury, illness, hazard, incident of harassment or violence, and taking all appropriate actions implemented by management.
+These requirements flow from the Canada Labour Code, Part II, the Directive on Occupational Health and Safety, and the Emergency Response Directive.

 For more information on preventing various forms of occupational injuries and illness, see Prevention Information and Preventing and resolving workplace harassment and violence.